wbarnha/construct/docs/streaming.rst

 .. note::

-    Certain constructs are available only for seekable or tellable streams (in-memory and files).
-Sockets and pipes do not support neither, so you'll have to first read the data from the stream and parse it in-memory, or use experimental :class:`~construct.core.Rebuffered` wrapper.
+    Certain constructs are available only for seekable and tellable streams (in-memory and files).
+Sockets and pipes do not support neither, so you'll have to first read the data from the stream and parse it in-memory, or use experimental ``Rebuffered`` wrapper.

 Field wrappers